-The remaining third of funding supported a diverse range of activities, including the acquisition of lidar and orthoimagery, as well as the development of address points and street centerlines.
+The remaining funding supported a diverse range of activities, including the development of address points and street centerlines to meet Next Generation 911 standards.
 A portion of funding goes to administrative activities and management, a category that is primarily associated with counties that have large land information office budgets and thus employ multiple staff persons.